Talk to a Spousal Support Attorney About Your Options

 How Long Does Spousal Support Last in PA?

-As for the length of time, spousal support can last indefinitely.
+As for duration, spousal support can last indefinitely.
 However, it terminates when a couple reconciles or can convert into alimony pendente lite upon filing a divorce complaint.
-It would also terminate upon cohabitation by the recipient spouse or death of either party.
+It would also terminate upon cohabitation by the recipient spouse or the death of either party.

 Alimony Pendente Lite

-Alimony pendente lite ("APL") is essentially the same as spousal support, except it is available after filing a divorce complaint.
+Alimony pendente lite ("APL") is essentially the same as spousal support, except that it is available after a divorce complaint is filed.
 The purpose of APL is to help the lower-income spouse finance their living and legal expenses during the divorce proceedings.

-Challenging alimony pendente lite differs from how you challenge spousal support.
+Challenging alimony pendente lite differs from challenging spousal support.
 You'll want to work with a spousal support attorney in either scenario.
 And if there are concerns about a party's entitlement to spousal support, a divorce complaint is typically filed with a request for APL.

 The Pennsylvania Rules provide the formula for calculating spousal support and APL.
-Both types of support terminate upon issuing a divorce decree, but courts may grant post-divorce financial support in the form of alimony.
+Both types of support terminate upon the issuance of a divorce decree, but courts may grant post-divorce financial support in the form of alimony.

 Alimony